The 2020 National Child Writes Competition

 The National Child Writes Competition is open

-to all primary-school aged child writers and illustrators.
+to all 10 year old writers and illustrators.

 The panel of independent judges will be looking for originality, creativity and character, as well as correct punctuation and grammar for writers and consistency of artistic skills for illustrators.